danieleloscozzese/danieleloscozzese/README.md

 My team focussed on web performance in Q2 of 2020 and with an effort across the whole company we made a revolution in the performance of the site, as well as how we track it and think about it.

-Now in Q3 I've started using some [Go](https://golang.org) to get more involved in creating and maintaining our services.
+I've used some [Go](https://golang.org) to get more involved in creating and maintaining our services, and managed to launch a small service which I wrote almost by myself.

 ## Life